rewalo/Segment-Encryption-Decryption/README.md

 ## What Is SED?

-SED protects code by dynamically encrypting and decrypting functions in memory at runtime.
+SED protects sensitive code by dynamically encrypting and decrypting functions in memory at runtime.
+This project enhances the original with:
-Core features include:

-- **Modern C++ design** - strong typing, atomics, and thread-local call stacks.
+- **Modern C++ design** - replaces global C-style data with typed structures, atomics, and thread-local storage and call stacks.
 - **Full thread safety** - no data races under concurrent execution.
 - **Lock-free global state** - immutable table publication (RCU-style).
 - **Fast runtime** - decrypt–execute–relock cycles complete in microseconds.
 - **Stealth wipe** - functions are cleared with randomized `UD2` sleds + junk bytes instead of static illegal opcodes.
 - **Per-cycle re-randomization** - every wipe differs (no stable memory signature).
 - **Stash relocation** - the encrypted backup moves to a new memory region after each re-lock cycle.
-- **Epoch-based GC** - old stash pages and old function tables are safely reclaimed after a grace period; zero leaks, zero UAFs.
+- **Garbage Collection** - old stash pages and old function tables are safely reclaimed after a grace period; zero leaks, zero UAFs.
 - **Hardened stash memory** - isolated via `VirtualAlloc`, kept `PAGE_READONLY` or `PAGE_NOACCESS` at rest.
-- **Debug toggles** - macros for inspection pauses and persistent decryption when needed.

 ---